 Now that we have discussed simple jogging commands and homing your machine you should be able to place the tool wherever you choose.

-You will need to adjust the Z axis so that your laser tool is positioned 3 inches above the material you wish to engrave or cut.
-This is where we focused our laser on our machine.
-If you have not focused your machine then follow the instructions located here:
+You will need to adjust the Z axis so that your laser tool is positioned above the material you wish to engrave or cut at the correct distance for your laser.
+The lasers come Pre Focused from the base of the heatsink to the work surface:

 Note: When focusing you will need to turn your laser on using the “command” tab.
 In the newer versions of GRBL (1.0C, 1.1F) you will need to put your machine into the correct mode for the laser to turn on.
 There are now two modes in the new version of GRBL: